j-sh-park/Fit_Analysis/Readme.md

 ## Driving Question

 Did I achieve my goal of X steps more in the last 12 months than the 12 months before that?
+Do I have more steps on average during the weekend in comparison to a weekday?

 ## Table of Contents